Index Next

 As well as creating a greater pride in our flag/s and our country, this could also have a major beneficial impact on our race relations.
 Each year, we would be reminded of how Maori and Pakeha came together as two separate peoples (recognising that each had something to offer the other), and joined in formal partnership to create a better country for all of us.
 With this equal and inclusive image, Waitangi Day and our amazing Treaty might finally be understood by us all.
 Perhaps we might even be motivated to willingly adhere to its principles, and to act with fairness, moderation, and goodwill from both sides.
 At the same time, we might also show greater tolerance and pride in celebrating our wider diversity.

 The combined flags on these two days (Anzac Day and Waitangi Day) have a powerful depth of meaning, and I find I want to keep the old flag for these occasions, rather than replace it altogether.
-In these scenarios, I would feel proud of the current flag, whereas at the moment, our flag seems like a constant reminder of Britain and British arrogance, and a reason for us to want more independence (explained on the next page).
+In these scenarios, I would feel proud of the current flag (and our British heritage), whereas at the moment, our flag seems like a constant reminder of Britain and British arrogance, and a reason to want more independence (explained on Page 2).

 If we keep the current flag for these ceremonial occasions, it means we can choose a new flag that is deliberately about New Zealand only, without feeling that we're dishonouring the meaning and history of the current design.
 I know there'll still be people upset about it changing at all, but at least this way, the old flag is not gone completely, and for many of us, its importance will not be diminished, but increased.